Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 How to Choose the Right LED Grow Light

-Spectrum – Full-spectrum lights mimic sunlight, including purple, red, and infrared (IR) diodes.
-For growing cannabis from seed to flower, choose lights that cover the full range rather than just one color.
+Spectrum – Full-spectrum lights mimic natural sunlight using purple, red, and infrared (IR) diodes.
+For cannabis, choose a light that covers the full range from seedling through flower, not just a single color or growth stage.

-Heat Output – Look for lights with cooling systems like heat sinks or fans to prevent overheating and leaf burn.
-The ideal temperature for LED grow lights is 80-84°F.
+Heat Output – Look for built-in cooling (heat sinks or fans) to prevent overheating and leaf burn.
+The ideal grow space temperature sits between 80–84°F.

-Footprint Map – This shows the area a light covers at different hanging heights, usually between 2’x2′ and 4’x4′.
+Footprint Map – This shows the area a light covers at different hanging heights, typically between 2’x2′ and 4’x4′.
+Know your space before you buy.

-Power – Wattage alone doesn’t tell the full story.
-Instead, focus on PAR (photosynthetically active radiation) ratings, which measure how much usable light plants receive, usually between 400-700nm.
+Power – Skip the wattage comparison and focus on PAR (photosynthetically active radiation) ratings instead.
+They measure how much usable light your plants actually receive, in the 400–700nm range.

 Spider Farmer SF-1000